 To include your own NDA, you can set up an NDA document through EchoSign, DocuSign, a Google form, or another option of your choice.
 Here's how to set up a link to your NDA with EchoSign.
 Here's a sample Google Form.

 Cost and turnaround time: There is no additional administrative service cost.
 There is no turnaround time, as testers will begin recording as soon as they sign the NDA.

-Example: Place the NDA in a screener question.
+Example: Place the NDA in a task:

 If your NDA needs to be countersigned by your company, or if you'd like a chance to review the NDAs before testers begin recording, UserTesting can recruit participants to sign your NDA.